Find Affordable College Courses

 Read full report on Health Professions at University of North Georgia

-With a ranking of #10, South University’s online programs did quite well on this year’s best schools for health professions students.
-Located in the medium-sized city of Savannah, South University's online programs is a private for-profit college with a moderately-sized student population.
+South University’s online programs landed the #10 spot in the 2023 rankings for the best health professions programs.
+Located in the city of Savannah, South University's online programs is a private for-profit school with a medium-sized student population.

 On average, health professions graduates from South University's online programs take out $46,938 in student loans while working on their degree.
 This translates to an average monthly loan payment of $250, based on a 10-year repayment plan.